Graduates entering law are likely to experience challenging work, responsibility, and a fast-paced environment.

 - work shadowing is a good way to gain an insight into different environments

-- The Alumni Association Student Initiative Fund – develop skills and experience.
-Funding is available for social, community or cultural projects (up to £500)
+- The Student Initiative Fund – funding is available for social, community or cultural projects (up to £500).
+Contact the Careers Service for more details.

 Read on for information on finding jobs in the sector.